15 Best Leg Exercises and Workout for Muscle & Strength

 Secondary: Spinal erectors, quadriceps.

-1. Sit in a leg press machine and place your feet on the bottom of the foot plate so that your heels hang off the foot plate.
+1. Put your feet on the bottom of a leg press machine and let your heels hang off the footplate.

 3. Drop your toes down toward your shins to stretch your calves.